apache/cloudstack-www/blog/2024-02-06-cloudstack-4.19.0.0-release/index.md

 </div>
 <div className="col col--9">
-_“The 4.19 release marks a significant milestone for CloudStack, combining a diverse array of new features and crucial fixes.
+<em></em>“The 4.19 release marks a significant milestone for CloudStack, combining a
+diverse array of new features and crucial fixes.
 The primary focus has been on enhancing the ease of adopting CloudStack, evident in capabilities like VMware to KVM migration and KVM ingestion.
 The introduction of the Object Store